Mr-Mens/Mr-Mens/README.md

 - 👋 Hi, I’m Philip Mensah
 - 👀 I’m into Data Science, Artificial Intelligence and Software Engineering.
-- 🌱 I’m have an MSc in AI and Data Science
+- 🌱 I have an MSc in AI and Data Science
 - 💞️ I’m looking to collaborate on data science/analysis, AI / ML and Software Engineering projects.
 - 📫 My contact: philipmensah@me.com
 - 😄 Pronouns: He/Him